 The taxi route welcomed competitors with a smile, and began deceptively with a straight course to the first target.
 Traditionally, the targets were eggs laid in a small mound of flour, but airport operators didn't like the mess.
 Combine eggs, flour, and hot pavement, and you have all the ingredients to make very unappetizing crackers.
-This worked for Israelites hurrying out of Egypt, but that was a very long time ago.
+This worked for Israelites hurrying out of Egypt, but that was a long time ago.
 The modern target is a ping-pong ball.
 The contest team put tape on the pavement, and used Velcro to attach the balls.

 The object is to flatten the most targets with your plane's nosewheel.
 The Velcro system made it easy to replace destroyed "eggs," but not many replacements were needed.
 The course didn't stay straight for long.
 After a couple of easy marks (mostly left unscathed), the course took a few turns until it looked like a distorted question mark.
 The last target had to be squashed at the end of a right turn.
 Since the contestant was in the left seat of his airplane, this made it almost impossible to see that last ball.
 The original end ball survived the whole contest intact.

 After leaving the Precision Taxi course, combatants moved on to the event that Barbara and I volunteered to run, Spot Parking.
 Remember that the pilot is sitting on the left side of the airplane.
 His goal is to advance to the next spot, stopping so the right main tire is on the target.
 Two of them didn't pay enough attention to the briefing, and thought they were to stop with the nose wheel on that spot.
 For all the rest, my six-foot rule was quite adequate to measure their position errors.
-For the top three, I could have used a smaller standard (far right).
+For the best three, I could have used a smaller standard.

 After Precision Taxi and Spot Parking, contestants went to line up, just as they would for a Caribbean Limbo contest.
 There was no music, but the line went through the gate again and again until only one plane remained.